snhobbs/board2pdf/README.md

 More information in [Wiki - Install dependencies](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Install-dependencies).

-## Usage
+## Usage - GUI

 The plugin includes a default configuration which should make it more or less self explanatory if you test it out.
 The basic idea is that each template will result in a page in the pdf file that\'s created by this plugin.
 You can enable any number of templates to get different views and color modes of the pcb.
 Each template can be individually configured to give the desired output.
 It\'s completely up to you which layers to show, and which colors the layers shall have.

+More information can be found in the [Wiki - Usage GUI](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Usage---GUI).

+## Usage - CLI

+Board2Pdf can be executed from the command line using board2pdf-cli.py.

-More information can be found in the [Wiki](https://gitlab.com/dennevi/Board2Pdf/-/wikis/home).
+More information can be found in the [Wiki - Usage CLI](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Usage---CLI).

 ## Support